RasenRhino/bitespeed-backend/README.md

 the application is deployed on digitalocean droplet.
 The CI is triggered when some changes are pushed to main branch .

 #### Note
-For running docker , the file can be found in test branch.
+For running in docker , the file can be found in `test` branch.
 Run the command in the following order

 ```bash
    $ cp .env.example .env